Expert Reaction

 In the meantime - we can get fully vaccinated to protect ourselves from serious disease due to infection by any SARS-CoV-2 variant.
 We can wear a mask to reduce the risk of infecting others and ourselves and we can stay distant from others and work hard to avoid sharing the same air as those who might be infected.
 All of these steps combine to help keep us as safe as we can be from this latest airborne virus.

-Dr Vinod Balasubramaniam is from the Jeffrey Cheah School of Medicine & Health Sciences at Monash University Malaysia
+Associate Professor Vinod Balasubramaniam is a Molecular Virologist and the Leader of the Infection and Immunity Research Strength from the Jeffrey Cheah School of Medicine & Health Sciences at Monash University in Malaysia^unescape^unescape

 The New C.1.2 South African variant.
 A Potential cause for concern?